 Migrations

-Database migrations allow you to version control your database schema changes and apply them consistently across environments.
+Database migrations version-control schema changes and apply them consistently across environments.

 In Handlet, migration history is strict and forward-only: